amituttam/notes/docs/study/taoup/taoup-ch5-textuality.rst

    * HTTP 1.1 allows persistent connections that make a multi-message protocol more efficient.
-Thus you can chunk the files without having to pre-scan the files to determine length of request.
+Thus you can chunk the files without having to pre-scan the files to determine length of request. *Note that in this case, Transfer-Encoding header is used instead of Content-Lenght*.
 Thus, keep sending requests as the process scans the files.

    * Also, using HTTP redirection (301 Code), the server can tell client to redirect the submission of the job to another printer server